Beyoncé Thanks Her Fans For The Success Of The ‘Renaissance’ Concert Film: ‘I Can’t Wait To See What Else Y’all Do’

-Beyoncé is “forever that girl,” especially after her successful Renaissance album, world tour and most recently, her concert film.
-And with the film currently sitting at the number 1 spot across the country, the 42 year old entertainer is more than grateful, crediting her fans for yet another win.
+Beyoncé is forever that girl, especially after her successful Renaissance album, world tour and most recently, her concert film.
+And with the film currently sitting at the No. 1 spot across the country, the 42-year-old entertainer is more than grateful, crediting her fans for yet another win.

 The Grammy winner then touched on the challenges of getting the film out, explaining that “It was one of the hardest things I’ve ever done” but that she was extremely involved in the process, and “practically slept in the edit, color, and mix sessions.”
 But according to her, “it was so worth all the grind.”